harohodg/gold-nanorods-analysis/README.md

   - nanorods : Files are named according to the number of gold atoms (n).
 Au(n).xyz
 - scripts
   - Gaussian_scripts : Example scripts used with Gaussian 09
-  - Miepy_scripts : Scripts used wit the miepy calculations
+  - Miepy_scripts    : Scripts used with the miepy calculations
-  - plotting_scripts : Scripts used to plot the Gaussian spectra data using gnuplot
+  - plotting_scripts : Scripts used to plot the Gaussian spectra data using gnuplot 5.2.